bismuthfoundation/TornadoWallet/doc/crystals.md

 crystals/200_dragginator/

 A crystal directory has to be formatted as `000_crystalname`.
 The numerical prefix acts as a priority level.
 Lowest prio gets run first.
-Priorities of 000-099 are reserved for low level crystals.
+Priorities of 000-099 are reserved for low level and core crystals.
 100-199 for demo and example crystals.
 900-999 for test crystals.
 In each crystal directory, at least one `__init__.py` file containing the crystal code is needed.